Mauricio Cabrera: Chicago White Sox

-On July 20, 2018, Cabrera signed a minor league deal with the Chicago White Sox.
-He spent the remainder of the year in the White Sox minor league system, spending time with the rookie ball AZL White Sox, where he struggled to a 11.00 ERA in 9 games, and the Double-A Birmingham Barons, where he put up a ghastly 20.25 ERA in 2 appearances.
-Cabrera returned to Birmingham for the 2019 season, logging a 4–3 record and 4.50 ERA in 48.0 innings of work.
-On November 4, 2019, he elected free agency.
+On July 20, 2018, Cabrera signed a minor league contract with the Chicago White Sox.
+He spent the remainder of the year in the White Sox's minor league system, spending time with the rookie-level Arizona League White Sox, where he struggled to a 11.00 ERA in nine games, and the Double-A Birmingham Barons, where he put up a ghastly 20.25 ERA in two appearances.
+Cabrera returned to Birmingham for the 2019 season, logging a 4–3 record and 4.50 ERA and 67 strikeouts across 48 innings of work.
+He elected free agency following the season on November 4, 2019.

 Arizona Diamondbacks

-On November 14, 2019, Cabrera signed a minor league contract with the Arizona Diamondbacks organization.
+On November 14, 2019, Cabrera signed a minor league contract with the Arizona Diamondbacks.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Cabrera was released by the Diamondbacks organization on May 22, 2020.

 Guerreros de Oaxaca

 On June 3, 2021, Cabrera signed with the Guerreros de Oaxaca of the Mexican League.
-Cabrera struggled to a 13.50 ERA in 3 appearances for Oaxaca before being released on June 15.
+Cabrera struggled to a 13.50 ERA in three appearances for Oaxaca before being released on June 15.

+On March 21, 2024, Cabrera signed with the Lexington Legends of the Atlantic League of Professional Baseball.
+He was released prior to the season on April 1.

+Conspiradores de Querétaro

+On May 12, 2025, Cabrera signed with the Conspiradores de Querétaro of the Mexican League.
+In two appearances for Querétaro, he recorded a 4.91 ERA with two strikeouts across 3 2/3 innings pitched.
+Cabrera was released by the Conspiradores on May 16.

+Tigres de Quintana Roo

+On July 9, 2025, Cabrera signed with the Tigres de Quintana Roo of the Mexican League.